 One more thing worth mentioning about off-the-shelf ML solutions is that you still get to customize ML features for your app in addition to saving time and money for implementation.
-That’s far from plugging ML into your app to use as is.
+That’s far from plugging ML into your app to use as is for predictive analysis.

 Step 5: Get the data ready